Addressing the City’s Biggest Public Health Challenges

 - Assessing tobacco control strategies and evaluating effectiveness of programs.

 Opioid use disorder presents a different set of challenges and requires its own approach.
-The three strategies that we have identified to help us reach our goal of reducing the rate of opioid use disorder, including prescription drug misuse and heroin use, are:
+The three strategies that we have identified to help us reach our goal of reducing the rate of opioid use disorder, including prescription drug misuse and illegal opioid use, are:

 - Raising awareness of the scope of the opioid epidemic and evidence-based policies to prevent and reduce opioid misuse.

 - Expanding access to evidence-based prevention, treatment and harm reduction programs and initiatives, and supporting pilots for new programs and initiatives.